-Instruct the patient.
-The patient will begin by hearing the sound unchanged.
-When you click the Simulated icon, the patient will hear the simulated hearing aid effect on the sound.
+Instruct the client.
+The client will begin by hearing the sound unchanged.
+When you click the Simulated icon, the client will hear the simulated hearing aid effect on the sound.

-Place the insert earphones on the patient.
+Place the insert earphones on the client.

-Position the patient so that they can view the monitor.
+Position the client so that they can view the monitor.